 - With clean hands, begin placing the coated cabbage leaves in the container, packing down to ensure there is as little air as possible between leaves.
 Continue until all cabbage is packed in, then press down very firmly to remove air.
 Top with clean, sterilized lid, and set in a cool dark place (such as a cabinet, not the refrigerator) to ferment.

 - How long to ferment is up to you.
 The resource I used suggested 36 hours minimum, then transfer to the refrigerator for 1 week to ferment longer.
 I fermented mine for about 48 hours, but next time I think I’ll do 1 week for softer cabbage and a more intense fermented flavor.

 - The longer you ferment the kimchi, the tangier and intense the flavor will be, and the more tender the cabbage will become.
 From what I’ve read, I wouldn’t ferment for more than 21 days.

 - Each day it ferments, open up and press down with a clean utensil, such as a spoon, to press out air bubbles and ensure the kimchi is immersed in liquid.
 A good sign of proper fermentation is seeing little bubbles in the sauce when you press down.

 - A good indicator of when it’s done fermenting is the smell.
 If it smells pleasant to the nose and tangy, like the kimchi you’re used to trying, it’s probably ready to transfer to the refrigerator.

 - Kimchi will keep in the refrigerator for at least 3-4 weeks, and even months.
 You’ll know it’s gone bad if mold has formed or the smell is sour or unpleasant.

-*I learned everything I know about kimchi from studying this helpful resource from Maangchi - an oasis for Korean cooking.
+*I learned everything I know about kimchi from eating copious amounts of kimchi in Korea, and studying this helpful resource from Maangchi – an oasis for Korean cooking.